leitstand/leitstand-inventory/leitstand-inventory-model/README.md

 - **Racks**, the racks that contain the elements of this group

 __NOTE:__ The group membership of an element is stored in the element.

-### Metric
-A metric can be sampled from an element and is processed for network monitoring and capacity management.

-The following data is stored per metric
-- **Metric Name**, a unique metric name
-- **Metric Unit**, the unit of the sampled values.
-- **Description**, an optional description of the metric.
-- **Element Roles**, the element roles that provide this metric.
-- **Metric Scope**, expressing whether the metric is supplied for the entire element, a physical interface, a logical interface or a service.
-- **Alert Rules**, to program alert conditions on specialized monitoring systems, whenever an alert condition is satisfied.
-_ **Visualization Configuration**, to provision dashboards in specialized time serialization tools.

 ### Image
 An image is a software image that can be installed on network elements.